 Description: Similar to Shooting Star but appears after a downtrend.

-Japanese candlestick patterns are versatile and can be used by various types of retail traders.
+In my opinion, Japanese candlestick patterns are versatile and can be used by a wide range of retail traders.
 Here's how different traders might benefit from using them:

 Day traders: These active traders buy and sell within a single trading day, often using candlestick charts to recognize intraday trends and reversals.